aws/aws-advanced-nodejs-wrapper/docs/development-guide/DevelopmentGuide.md

 ### Running the Tests

-After building the AWS NodeJS Wrapper you can now run the unit tests.
+After building the AWS Advanced NodeJS Wrapper you can now run the unit tests.
 This will also validate your environment is set up correctly.

 ```bash